April 6, 2011

 The cheese business continues to work closely with both customers and manufacturers to develop cheese products and profiles which answer customers’ requirements for both indulgence and health.

-The economic recession severely constrained consumers’ discretionary spending in the period under review.
+recession severely constrained consumers’ discretionary spending in the period under review.
 While a broad view of the speciality foods category showed slight growth, a more in depth analysis shows this was driven largely by the expansion of private label brands into specialty categories and the continued development of the natural and organic categories.

 The competitive landscape for distributors within the specialty food category changed significantly in 2010 with two of the four largest national players merging.
 This consolidation, along with the increased bidding activity by the largest specialty distributor, resulted in substantial margin compression across all specialty food categories.